Japan female mayor battles men-only sumo rule

 But as the women attempted to help the mayor, multiple announcements were made over loudspeakers asking them to leave the ring.

-The rings where sumo is practised, known as sumo dohyo, are seen as sacred places in the native Shinto faith.
+The rings where sumo is practised, known as sumo dohyo, are seen as sacred places.

-Sumo is closely interlinked with Shinto, which considers women to be ritually unclean, meaning they are barred from stepping into the ring.
+Sumo is closely interlinked with the native Shinto faith, which considers women to be ritually unclean, meaning they are barred from stepping into the ring.

-But Nakagawa, the administrative head of the western city of Takarazuka, described this as "discrimination."

-"While emphasising sumo's prestige and its being the 'national' sport, they are ousting women to promote nationalism," she said.

 Tomoko Nakagawa has vowed to continue her campaign to overturn the ban on women being allowed inside the sacred sumo ring